 Moreover, a further important data to be recorded is the exponential growth of interest in the IoT.
 The increase is 44% in 5 years, if we take into consideration the underlying graph of the growth in interest from 2012 to today the increase is clear to our eyes.

 An RFID tag is an electronic component made up of a chip and a small antenna.
-The tag has a small memory which can contain data and it has the ability to transmit them without the need of power, exploiting the energy that the antenna absorbs when it is illuminated by an RFID reader.
+The tag has a small memory that can contain data and it has the ability to transmit them without the need of power, exploiting the energy that the antenna absorbs when it is illuminated by an RFID reader.

 All of us want to live in a healthy and safe environment, and the best way to achieve that is to monitor the buildings and infrastructures.
 Structural health monitoring is one of the most important activities performed to check and assess the structural health of buildings.
-Through structural health monitoring it is possible to measure the current status of the building and identify potential risks.